JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Sam.md

 * Disturbing the system.
 * Using a clothes peg to prevent a trouser leg from getting caught in a bicycle chain is also basically a hack.
 * If two groups do not speak the same language, you come up with a new language that both understand.
 Language hack.
+* come up with a new meaning for the original definition.

 <b> What we take for granted is called into question </b>